salsita/bunny-migrate/README.md

 that match name of exchange or queue (not prefixed) are replaced with string values of prefixed equivalent.

+Once all the entities are created and bound properly, the tool pushes messages to exchanges and/or to queues according to the `messages` schema array.
+In this case the optional `options` object is NOT traversed and no prefixing of exchange / queue names takes place, as none of the keys of the `options` object should reference an exchange or a queue.

-When all entities are created, the run-time information in `<bunny-x>` queue is updated with information about this schema instance.
+After that the run-time information in `<bunny-x>` queue is updated with information about this schema instance.

 If `update-rule` is set to `true`, the mandatory and optional parameters of the command are extended with the ones for `update-rule` command (that is